Im-Beast/deno_tui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
-title: "[\U0001F4A1FEAT.
-REQ. ]"
+about: There's something I'd like to be added to project
+title: "feat req:"
-labels: ''
+labels: feature\ request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like** A clear and concise description of what you want to happen.
+**What this feature is meaning to achieve** Clear, concise description of what problems would it actually solve.

+**Solution** Your take on how it could be implemented.

-**Describe alternatives you've considered** A clear and concise description of any alternative solutions or features you've considered.
+**Describe alternatives you've considered** What you've already tried to fix problem you described above.

-**Additional context** Add any other context or screenshots about the feature request here.